 I also have eczema, but not much on my face unless I’m having an allergic reaction.
 I used to have dry face skin and I would not wash my face before I go to bed (if I didn’t wear makeup or it felt clean enough).
 That was so my skin could rejuvenate it’s natural oils.
 I guess it wouldn’t work well if you have acne, but I didn’t and it was fine.posted over 4 years ago

-have you looked into 100% extra virgin coconut oil? it’s fabulous. also, egyptian magic is great too.posted about 4 years ago
+have you looked into 100% extra virgin coconut oil? it’s fabulous. also, egyptian magic is great too.posted over 4 years ago

 what kind of shiseido moisturizer? you want a cream that’s super rich.

 a friend of mine has eczema and he saw a dermatologist and got some lotions – its worked really well.
 His face doesn’t peel anymore and if he feels dry during the day he just puts on a little bit of eucerin/aquaphor or whatever he happens to have around.
 He said that nothing worked before, so it might be worth it to see a derm.

 Jojoba and grapeseed oils are great moisturizers for dry skin.
 Jojoba is the closest oil to your skin’s natural oil composition, is non-comedogenic, and has a high concentration of natural vitamin E which helps skin heal.